 And after sixty minutes your body will start to produce less testosterone and more cortisol, which is a hormone that eats muscle tissue and increases body fat storage.

 Obviously this is a scenario you want to avoid.

-When your workouts drag on beyond an hour it gets easier to start overtraining, and recovery from one session to the next may become more difficult.
-If your conditioning is up to par you should be able to get a lot of high quality work done in 45-60 minutes.
+When your workouts drag on beyond an hour recovery from one session to the next may become more difficult.
+If your conditioning is where it should be you should be able to get a lot of high quality work done in 45 minutes.